ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 Schema.org JSON objects are not intended to encode detailed data -- this is content that would be in the described dataset.
 In order to keep the basic discovery and evaluation, details about chronometric procedures and the processes for determining uncertainties for assigning temporal coverage can be included in the dataset description.
 The information will be useful for users evaluating the dataset based on the metadata, but is not necessary to support discovery.

 ### Deep background
-Conceptually, the temporal coverage is a TemporalEntity as defined by OWL time ([Cox and Little, 2022-04-21 editors draft, Cox and Little](https://w3c.github.io/sdw/time/)).
+Conceptually, the temporal coverage is a TemporalEntity as defined by OWL time ([Cox and Little, 2022, editors draft](https://w3c.github.io/sdw/time/)).
 For the purposes of dataset documentation to support data discovery and evaluation for use, the TemporalEntities of interest are TimeInstants, and ProperIntervals.
 A TimeInstant has a single TemporalPosition, and a ProperInterval has Beginning and End properties that are each specified by a TemporalPosition.
 A TemporalPosition can be specified by a nominal value (e.g. a named interval), or a numeric value.

 Temporal coverage might be associated with a single event, or might be specified with named eras, either as a single era (e.g. 'Bartonian', 'Eoarchean'), or with bounding eras (e.g. Cambrian to Mississippian).
 Named eras might reference the [International Chronostratigraphic Chart](https://stratigraphy.org/chart), or some other time scale, e.g. local chronostratigraphic, biostratigraphic, or magnetostratigraphic reference system, or an astronomic cycle system.
 Finally temporal coverage might be specified with numeric temporal positions for the beginning and end of an interval.

 Individual events might be associated with calendar dates e.g. '1980 eruption of Mount St. Helens', '1906 San Francisco Earthquake'.
 Prehistoric events like 'Bonneville Flood', 'Brunhes–Matuyama reversal', or 'Intrusion of Tuolumne Intrusive Suite', will typically have some estimated numeric temporal position or interval.
 Like wise the temporal position of the beginning and end of a named era from a time scale will generally have some associated estimate of the numeric temporal position.

 Numeric temporal positions (a.k.a. 'dates' or 'ages') are based on some chronometric procedure and temporal coordinate reference system.
 Comparing such dates in detail might require deep understanding of the basis for the value -- the measurement method, constants used (e.g. isotopic decay constants), calibrations applied (e.g. for C-14 data).
-The temporal coordinate reference system must be known to specify the temporal orgin (commonly taken as 1950 on the Gregorian calendar) and the units of measure, typically years before present (BP, geotime:BP, qudt:YR), thousand years (ka, geotime:ka), million years (Ma, geotime:Ma, qudt:MegaYR) or billion years (Ga, geotime:Ga).
+The temporal coordinate reference system must be known to specify the temporal orgin (commonly taken as 1950 on the Gregorian calendar) and the units of measure, typically years before present (BP, gstime:BP, qudt:YR), thousand years (ka, gstime:ka), million years (Ma, gstime:Ma, qudt:MegaYR) or billion years (Ga, gstime:Ga).

 ### Related work:
 - Earthcube P419 developed a [recommendation for describing Dataset temporal coverage based on OWL-Time]( https://geoschemas.org/extensions/temporal.html).